British prince

+George Augustus, Prince of Wales (1716 portrait) was the first British prince.

-Prince of the United Kingdom of Great Britain and Northern Ireland is a royal title normally granted to sons and grandsons of reigning and past British monarchs, plus consorts of female monarchs (by letters patent).
-The title is granted by the reigning monarch, who is the fount of all honours, through the issuing of letters patent as an expression of the royal will.
+Prince of the United Kingdom of Great Britain and Northern Ireland is a royal title normally granted to sons and male-line grandsons of reigning and past British monarchs, plus consorts of female monarchs (by letters patent).
+The title is granted by the reigning monarch, who is the fount of all honours, through the issuing of letters patent.

 Individuals holding the title of prince will usually also be granted the style of His Royal Highness (HRH).

 When a British prince marries, his wife becomes a British princess; however, she is addressed by the feminine version of the husband's senior title on his behalf, either a princely title or a peerage.
 Traditionally, all wives of male members of the British royal family, the aristocracy, and members of the public take the style and title of their husbands.
 An example of this case is Princess Michael of Kent, the wife of King Charles III's first cousin once removed Prince Michael of Kent.

 There is also the case when a princess of blood royal marries a British prince.
 She also becomes a princess by marriage and will be addressed in the same way.
 An example of this situation was the late Princess Alexandra, Duchess of Fife: when she married her mother's cousin, Prince Arthur of Connaught, she became Princess Arthur of Connaught, Duchess of Fife.

 If a British prince has a peerage, then the princess is addressed by the feminine version of her husband's peer title; an example of this case is the wife of Prince William, who was officially styled His Royal Highness The Duke of Cornwall and Cambridge while his wife Catherine became Her Royal Highness The Duchess of Cornwall and Cambridge, omitting both the 'prince' and 'princess' titles and their first names.
 When William was then created Prince of Wales, that became the senior title held in his own right, and he and Catherine are styled His/Her Royal Highness The Prince/Princess of Wales.